 Suicide is the act of intentionally taking your own life.

 If you are feeling suicidal, you might be scared or confused by these feelings.
+You may find the feelings overwhelming.

 But you are not alone.
 Many people think about suicide at some point in their lifetime.